As humans, we can’t help but be visual people.

 - Stick with 2-3 contrasting (or ‘complimentary’) colors

-- Use white space to contrast with a bold element
+- Use spacing to contrast with a bold element

-It can be easy to get lost and carried away with so many great graphics and fonts to choose from but by reducing clutter you are more likely to get your message across!
+It can be easy to get lost and carried away with so many great design elements and fonts to choose from but by reducing clutter you are more likely to get your message across!

 Now You Try!